rachit-j/kasm-multi-server/developers-guide.md

 ## (6) Update Kasm

-This will update the Kasm framework on the hosts using the install playbook, as ansible skips over what is already configured and adds new things to the system easily (see [https://github.com/nighthawkcoders/kasm-multi-server/issues/4](https://github.com/nighthawkcoders/kasm-multi-server/issues/4)).
+This will update the Kasm framework on the hosts using the install playbook, as Ansible skips over what is already configured and adds new things to the system easily (see [https://github.com/nighthawkcoders/kasm-multi-server/issues/4](https://github.com/nighthawkcoders/kasm-multi-server/issues/4)).

 ### Scaling the deployment